 Evangelical Lutheran Worship

-Class 4 Preaching & Proclamation: Strategies and forms to use while preparing a biblical sermon, or listening to one!
+Class 4, Preaching & Proclamation: Strategies and forms to use while preparing a biblical sermon, or listening to one!
+Begin preparing your sermon or reflection of a sermon at home.